mircealungu/mircea/projects/aiki.md

 # Aiki

-**Aiki-do** is a martial art that is based on the precept of using an enemy's force against them.

 "Social media companies aim to [colonize](https://twitter.com/JoshuaPHilll/status/1587857229054705666) every minute of our lives".
 (Bo Burnham )

+**Aiki-do** is a martial art that is based on the precept of using an enemy's force against them.

 This project considers the social media websites as **the enemy that aims to waste our time**.
-Instead, the project proposes that we use our tendency to go to these time-wasting web sites as reminders for doing something useful, e.g. learning.
+In the *aiki*-way, the project proposes that we can make use of our tendency to go to these time-wasting web sites.
+Indeed, what if we intercept our attempts to go to such a website and use it as reminder for doing something useful, e.g. learning.
 In this way, we are using our enemy's force against them.

+## Prototpye
 A Chrome extension that helps one save time by redirecting them to a useful site when they try to go to a time-wasting site.
 Useful and time-wasting are user defined.

 - Source Code: [github.com/aiki-extension](https://github.com/Aiki-Extension/Aiki)